bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Code Review (CI) Checklist
 ## General
-- [ ] All classes and methods have a sdingle re
+- [ ] All classes and methods have a single responsibility except for utility classes
 - [ ] Naming conventions are being adhered to for:
 	- [ ] Packages
 	- [ ] Interfaces and Classes